top of page

 (ii) any family violence order that applies or has applied to the child or a member of the child's family.

 We can assist you to negotiate and arrange child focused parenting arrangements.
 You can record your parenting arrangements in a parenting plan or consent orders.
-Even though consent orders are made by agreement, and can be made without a hearing, they are still orders of the Court and are legally binding and enforceable.
+Even though consent orders are made by agreement, and can be made without attending Court for a hearing, they are still orders of the Court and are legally binding and enforceable.
+When a parenting order is made, each party must follow the orders.
+Contravening (breaching) an order can have serious consequences.

 Family Time